A stochastic collocation approach for parabolic PDEs with random domain deformations: Introduction

+\cor{A fictitious domain approach combined with \corg{Wiener} expansions was developed in \cite{Canuto2007}, where the elliptic PDE is solved in a fixed domain.
+In \cite{Nouy2007,Nouy2008} the authors introduce a level set approach to the random domain problem.
+In \cite{Scarabosio2017} a multi-level Monte Carlo has been developed.
+This approach is well suited for low regularity of the solution with respect to the domain deformations.
+Related work on Bayesian inference for diffusion problems and electrical impedance tomography on random domains is considered in \cite{Gantner2018, Hyvonen2017}.}

-In this work a rigorous convergence analysis of the collocation approach based on isotropic Smolyak grids for parabolic PDEs is also presented.
+The work developed in this paper is a extension of the analysis and error estimates derived in \cite{Castrillon2016} to the parabolic PDE setting with Neumann and Dirichlet boundary conditions. \cor{Moreover, the stochastic domain deformation representation is extended to a larger class of geometrical perturbations.
+This class of perturbations was originally introduced in \cite{Harbrecht2016,Guignard2017}.} A rigorous convergence analysis of the collocation approach based on isotropic Smolyak grids is presented.
 This consists of an analysis of the regularity of the solution with respect to the stochastic domain parameters.
-It is then shown that the solution can be analytically extended to a well defined region $\Theta_{\beta} \subset \C^{N}$ with respect to the domain random variables.
-To simplify the proof it is shown first that the solution is analytic along each separate dimension and then Hartog's Theorem \cite{Krantz1992} is applied to show that the solution is analytic in all of $\Theta_{\beta}$.
-Furthermore, error estimates are derived both in the ``energy norm'' as well as on functionals of the solution for Clenshaw Curtis abscissas that can be easily generalized to a larger class of sparse grids.
+It is then shown that the solution can be analytically extended to a well defined region in $\C^{N}$ with respect to the domain random variables.
+Error estimates are derived both in the ``energy norm'' as well as on functionals of the solution (\cor{Quantities of Interest}) for Clenshaw Curtis abscissas that can be easily generalized to a larger class of sparse grids.

-The outline of the paper is the following: In Section \ref{setup} the mathematical problem setup is discussed.
+The outline of the paper is as follows: In Section \ref{setup} the mathematical problem formulation is discussed.
 The random domain parabolic PDE problem is remapped onto a deterministic domain with random matrix coefficients.
-The random boundary is parameterized by $N$ random variables.
-In Section \ref{analyticity} the solution is shown to be be analytically extended to $\Theta_{\beta} \subset \C^{N}$.
-In Section \ref{stochasticcollocation} Smolyak sparse grids are introduced.
+In Section \ref{analyticity} the solution of the parabolic PDE is shown to be analytically \cor{extendable} on a well defined region in $\C^{N}$.
+In Section \ref{stochasticcollocation} the stochastic collocation method and sparse grids are introduced.
 In Section \ref{erroranalysis} error estimates for the mean and variance of the QoI with respect to the sparse grid and truncation approximations are derived.
 Finally, in section \ref{numericalresults} numerical examples are presented.